ukparliament/procedure-parsing/public/comments/parliamentary_procedure.rb.md

 * a count of the number of concluded work packages subject to this procedure the step has been actualised in

-The number of concluded work packages subject to this procedure the step has been actualised in is used to calculate the plausibility score for this step being taken in a work package subject to this procedure.
+The number of concluded work packages subject to this procedure the step has been actualised in is used to calculate the occurrence score for this step being taken in a work package subject to this procedure.

   def steps_with_work_package_count
     Step.find_by_sql(